Teaching Business English in the EFL Classroom

 A good understanding of what your students need is critical to helping you design and teach a course that provides the language skills they need.

-A good website for ideas and lessons is HERE.
-There are lots of ideas for exercises and activities.
-The different “lessons” on the site are not well organized for good teaching method but you can easily adapt them into PPP or ESA type lessons.
+Check out this good website for ideas and lessons for teaching business English.
+There are lots of ideas for exercises and activities and even quite a few quizzes.
+That website and ebook are the core of our business English certification course.
+You’ll find the lessons on the site are well organized for good EFL teaching method and you can easily adapt them into PPP or ESA type lessons.